 At the far end of this room is an opening where you can reach daylight, however this opening is surrounded by stone walls, making it a tough exit.
 While I have heard some enter the cave this way by repelling from above, I recommend you enter and exit this room through the normal cave entrance.

 Most people spend an hour or less exploring the cave, but I think it is a great side trip because it is accessible to just about everyone, adults, kids the aged, and pretty interesting especially for people who don't have a lot of cave experience.
 Plus the drive out is through some beautiful country.
 If you plan to be in the Bear Lake area and have some extra time I definitely recommend checking out this cave.
 Future Bear Lake side trips I'll cover are Lupine Trail, Minnetonka Cave and of course a comparison of all the great shake places around the lake so stay tuned.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
 In the mean time don't forget to get out and find some adventure.